WALSH/LANGAN INTRODUCTION

 Maggie was born in a rural area about 15 miles south of Ballinrobe.
 However, she spend most of her youth in the town of Ballinrobe.
 In fact, the Langans and the Walshes lived very close to each other in what is/was a small town.
 They must have know each other in Ballinrobe.
 My impression is that the Walshes might have been a little better "established".
 John Walsh was at various times listed as a gardener and steward.
 There are clear indications from the records that he was closely associated with people who had trades, in particular with a family of masons, the Lardners, who built the parish church.
 Another couple he was close to were Richard O'Donnell and Ellen Walsh.
 Richard O'Donnell was the town chimney sweep.

 The Langans and related families were farmers and laborers.
 Mathias Langan's father, Mathias Langan, was listed as a "poor tenant".
 As was Penelope Byrne Langan's father, Michael Byrne.
 On the other hand, the Byrne family home in Mohorra was a bigger "cottage" than many in the area and they had a forth share in 64 acres, which doesn't sound like much, but it was more than a lot of people in the area had.
 There are several other factors that indicate the Langan/Byrnes were in a relatively good position.
 They didn't immigrate until the 1880/90 which indicates that they were okay where they were until that time.
 In addition, when they left the whole family immigrated, Mathias, Penelope and all of their children.
 That was not common.
 The Walshes were more typical; some of the children emigrated and some remained behind.
 Another thing that is quite odd about the Langans is that at least two of them returned to Ireland.
 Ellen, the wife of Martin Langan, returned to Ireland with her two children leaving Martin in the states.
 Mathias Langan returned to Ireland where he died in his 80s.
-While many Irish in America pined for the old sod, very few returned.
+In addition, Maggie's cousins, Margaret Byrne and Peter Byrne (the children of Thomas Bryne who was Maggie's mother's brother) returned to Ireland on several occasions after their initial emigration.
+Margaret born in Mocharra in 1875 died in Ireland in 1956.

 All in all, Maggie seems to have been a more or less typical Mayo woman of her times.
 The bulk of the population of Mayo was (and still is) rural.
 Maggie had the benifit of knowning both the coutyside and town life.
 She and her family were probably predominantly Irish speakers at home.
-However, her schooling would have been in English.
+Most of the adults who lived in Mohorra at the time of the 1901 and 1911 censuses indicated they were Irish/Englsih speakers.

 It must have been very strange to go from a small west Irish town to New York City.
-At least she had the comfort of her parents and siblings and in all likelihood a large number of friends and acquaintances from county Mayo.
+At least she had the comfort of her parents and siblings and in all likelihood a large number of friends and acquaintances from County Mayo.

 Maggie clearly had a good eye for beauty and a good hand at sewing.
 Go to Lillie Walsh O'Neil and look at the exquisite communion dress of Lillie Walsh.